Sazzad192/pos-system/README.md

 ## Project Structure

-- Utilkit functions are implemented to store reusable logic for easy management.
+- UtilKit functions are implemented to store reusable logic for easy management.
 - Reusable components are stored within the app folder for better organization.
 - Tailwind CSS is used for styling, with custom CSS for tailwind to extend its functionality.